 PLACA SOLAR

-A solar panel that captures the sun's energy to produce electricity or heat.
+A solar panel capturing solar energy to produce electricity or heat.

 PLANO